Boss-Lord-Sean-Gangster/todo/README.md

 # Todo Application

 A simple Todo application with a React frontend (built with Vite) and a Node.js/Express backend.
 This app allows users to add, delete, and mark todos as done.
+Mkae sure to boot up both the backend server by running node server.js and the frontend server by running npm run dev.

 ## Features
 - **Add Todos:** Easily add new tasks to your todo list.